dgaydukov/cert-aws/files/sa.md

 ### Miscellaneous
 ###### SaaS vs PaaS vs IaaS/IAC
 SaaS (Software as a Service) - if you want to use third-party software like some crm, but don't want to have it staff to install it to every computer in your office you can just use web-service of such crm.
 In this case crm completely managed by someone else, you just can access it from web browser without need to run it and support.
+Usually it refers to end-user applications.

 PaaS (Platform as a Service) - in this case you develop you application (writing code) and just deploy your code without worry about infrastructure.
 For example if you are using spring framework, you can use [cloud foundry](https://cloud.spring.io/spring-cloud-cloudfoundry/reference/html/) and just deploy your code, and it will provide everything else (container, java, spring framework).